 Signs of Dehydration

 Two indicators of advancing dehydration are headaches, and dark colored urine.
 Thirst is a good indicator of the early stages of dehydration, and you should drink if you are thirsty.

 Some suggestions have been made that by the time you feel thirsty you are already dehydrated, but your body creates the sensation of thirst when your body is still within normal hydration limits.

 However if you are actively exercising you should make it a point to stay ahead of the thirst so that the dehydration does not get ahead of you as you are sweating.

 So staying hydrated is not as difficult as one might think.
 An extra glass or two over what you normally consume in food and fluids may be enough.

 But you definitely don’t want to drink yourself into being over hydrated.
 This can cause hyponatremia, a shortage of sodium and other essential minerals in the bloodstream.
 This is particularly dangerous during exercise, because these minerals are excreted through the sweat glands.

-And because these minerals are necessary for maintaining brain and heart functions, deficiencies can cause serious problems (see the post in this blog on Essential Minerals).
+And because these minerals are necessary for maintaining brain and heart functions, deficiencies can cause serious problems.